ipbabble/ansible-bender/README.md

     python 2 even if it's invoked with python 3 on the control machine.

+## Target image metadata

+There are two ways of setting metadata on the final.
+With dockerfiles, this is being usally done with instructions such as `LABEL`, `ENV` or `EXPOSE`.

+Bender supports two ways:
+* options of `ansible-bender build`
+* setting specific variables inside your playbook

+### Via CLI

+### Via playbook vars

 ## Usage

 You may noticed that I refer to `ansible-bender` as ab.
 That was the initial